Applying for a Research Grant

 • No longer any ability to amend and resubmit applications which are returned for non-compliance reasons;

-• No ability for applications that are created, but not submitted to a particular call, to be saved and submitted to a subsequent call;
+• No ability for applications that are created, but not submitted to a particular call, to be saved and submitted to a subsequent call.

 The usual requirements to follow the applicable School’s Intention to Submit (ITS) / Supporting Grant Application (SGA) process still apply and applications must be costed and collect internal approvals in Worktribe before submission.

-Further UKRI information on the Funding Service can be found here and a webinar here.
-Details of the transition from JeS to the Funding Service can be found here.
+More information: Further UKRI information on the Funding Service can be found here and a webinar here.
 Researchers can also Subscribe to the Simpler and Better Funding newsletter to receive information on updates to the Funding Service as these arise.
+Researchers can also contact their Research Development Executive contact at any point with queries.

 School grant support processes